Chavithra/degiro-connector/README.md

     'BidPrice',
 ])
 ```

+In this example these are the `vwd_id` of the product from which you want `Real-time data` :
+- 360015751
+- AAPL.BATS,E

+See the section related to `vwd_id` for more information.

 Once you have built this Request object you can send it to Degiro's API like this :
 ```python